Featured in The Astrophotographer's Guidebook.

 Featured in Amateur Astrophotography Magazine - Issue 61

-This was not planned, but while pointing the telescope at M95, we saw several fuzzy blobs of light and decided to take a picture of it because why not.
-On the single shot we discovered much more, and decided to check the area out on Stellarium and recenter everything properly so we could get as many galaxies as possible!
+This was not planned, but while pointing the telescope at M95, we saw several fuzzy blobs of light and decided to take a picture of it because - why not?
+With a single shot, we discovered much more, and decided to check out the area in Stellarium and recenter everything properly so we could get as many galaxies as possible!